Recording Meetings and Podcasts

 The Conversation Contract™

 Here is a complete toolkit for implementing one of my most powerful and versatile techniques, The Conversation Contract™.
 Leading psychologist Thomas Harris, author of the bestselling I’m OK–You’re OK, developed the basic process to help people conduct the most important and stressful conversations in their lives.
-I have refined it over the past fifteen years in my work with sales people, managers, government officials, and CEOs to its present form.
+I have refined it over the past fifteen years in my work with salespeople, managers, government officials, and CEOs to its present form.
 You can use it for better meetings, telephone calls, and family interactions.

 Conversations that Make a Difference